ahmedkaludi/pwa-for-wp/readme.txt

 You can contact us from [here](https://pwa-for-wp.com/contact-us/)

 == Changelog ==

+= 1.7.65 (30 December 2023) =
+* Bug Fixed  : The Text Font color and the Selected Text Font color of the Navigation Bar are not getting saved #855
+* Bug Fixed  : Media Feature Errors in Blog Splash Screen Images Validation #832
+* Feature Added  : Need to add a functionality to disable the Page navigation scroll bar in PWA #853
+* Improvement : Code Improvemnt #856

 = 1.7.64 (22 November 2023) =
 * Improvement  : Make the offline message "You are offline" as an option #727